 There are so many benefits children can get out of participating in sports - from physical coordination to social skills.
 But nothing spoils the fun like sitting on the bench with an injury.

 As the coach or parent, there are simple things you can do to prevent injuries and keep players in the game.
+Learn how to prevent sports injuries so that your players can continue dominating the game and having fun!

 This may be elementary as most schools require a pre-participation physical exam, or PPE before joining sports.
 But even if it's not required, doctors highly recommended it.
 Before playing any sports, it's important that the athlete has a PPE exam.
 The exam will allow a doctor or trainer to determine if it's safe for that athlete to participate in a specific sport.